 Almost everyone — well, at least on a consumer basis.
 Nearly every online application uses cloud services either directly or indirectly.
 Companies today are on a journey to push every aspect of their operations to the cloud and into a services-oriented methodology.
 Whether you use GitHub to manage your code lifecycle or you provision servers on cloud providers, you are using cloud services.

 MongoDB Atlas is quickly growing and we can see more developers utilizing the MongoDB cloud stack to power their applications.
-One example is the WildAid O-Fish application, which uses MongoDB Atlas, MongoDB Charts, and MongoDB Realm with iOS- and Android-based clients (SDKs).
+One example is the WildAid O-Fish application, which uses MongoDB Atlas, MongoDB Charts, and Atlas App Services with iOS- and Android-based clients (SDKs).

 To dive into the O-Fish architecture, please read the following blog post.